-- To start an appeal you, your representative, or in some cases your doctor must contact our plan.
-For details on how to reach us for any purpose related to your appeal, go to Chapter 5, Section 1 look for section called, How to contact us when you are making an appeal about your medical care. - Make your standard appeal in writing by submitting a signed request. - You must make your appeal request within 60 calendar days from the date on the written notice we sent to tell you our answer to your request for a coverage decision.
-If you miss this deadline and have a good reason for missing it, we may give you more time to make your appeal. - You can ask for a copy of the information in your appeal and add more information if you like. - O You have the right to ask us for a copy of the information regarding your appeal.
+- To start your appeal, you, your representative, or in some cases your doctor must contact our plan.
+For details on how to reach us for any purpose related to your appeal, go to Chapter 2, Section 1 look for section called, How to contact our plan when you are making an appeal about your medical care. - Make your standard appeal in writing by submitting a signed request.
+You may also ask for an appeal by calling us at the phone number shown in Chapter 2, Section 1 (How to reach our plan when you are making an appeal about your medical care). - You must make your appeal request within 60 calendar days from the date on the written notice we sent to tell you our answer to your request for a coverage decision.
+If you miss this deadline and have a good reason for missing it, we may give you more time to make your appeal. - You can ask for a copy of the information in your appeal and add more information if you like. - You have the right to ask us for a copy of the information regarding your appeal.
 We are allowed to charge a fee for copying and sending this information to you. - o If you wish, you and your doctor may give us additional information to support your appeal.